What are “professional windward storms” ?

 Acknowledging that trauma exposure comes with the work does not mean accepting preventable strain, chronic overload, or the absence of support.
 Many occupational hazards are “part of the job” - and still require protection, protocols, and recovery.

-First, recognize trauma exposure for what it is: a predictable risk of the work, not a personal weakness.
+Start by recognizing occupational trauma exposure for what it is: a predictable occupational risk, not a personal weakness.

 What about resilience?

 Resilience matters.
-It allows people and teams to adapt, recover, continue their work, and feel better.
-It is an essential pillar of Leeward’s work.
+It allows people and teams to adapt, recover, and continue doing meaningful work.
+It is an essential part of what Leeward builds toward.